Project From MIND Research institute

 This family-oriented board game product is an extension of MIND's South of the Sahara exhibition.
 Each game in this series is self-taught and inspired by ancient games from various African countries.
 It is the first board game product from MIND Research Institute that has gone into mass production and online sales.

-My responsibilities included visual direction, storyboard and sketches, board game design, brainstorming ideas to help smooth out the storyline while maintaining cultural accuracy, and training a contractor illustrator on following the developed visual style.
+My responsibilities included visual direction, storyboard, and sketches, board game design, brainstorming ideas to help smooth out the storyline while maintaining cultural accuracy, and training a contractor illustrator on following the developed visual style.

-The project started with math games that were designed and developed by a team of UX designers and mathematicians.
+The project started with math games designed and developed by a team of UX designers and mathematicians.
 Then, it extended into board games with picture books that combined story elements and user instructions.
 When I joined the project, the game design was finalized, basic game instructions were provided, and the basic storyline was created.
 The first step in the visual process was to start sketching out the user instructions to understand the game and the logic behind it.

 To enhance the ancient and cultural feeling of the product, we added an undertone texture layer to both the board game and storybook, creating an earthy and timeless ambiance.
 Although this product was innovated and modified based on ancient African math games, I also wanted to include some modern elements to provide a contemporary feeling.
 Simple shapes were a great visual element to deliver a modern look while communicating math ideas.